intellivoid/AsyncAPY/README.md

 - If the stream is shorter than `AsyncAPY.header_size`, the server will attempt to request more bytes from the client until the stream is at least `AsyncAPY.header_size` bytes long and then proceed normally, or close the connection if the process takes longer than `AsyncAPY.timeout` seconds, whichever occurs first

 - If the payload is longer than `AsyncAPY.header_size` bytes, the packet will be truncated to the specified size and the remaining bytes will be read along with the next request (Which is undesirable)

+- If either the `Content-Encoding` or the `Protocol-Version` headers are not valid, the packet will be rejected

+- If both `Content-Encoding` and `Protocol-Version` are correct, but the actual encoding of the payload is different from the specified one, the packet will be rejected

+- In case of a V1 request, unless a `Content-Encoding` header is present (Remember: If you can determine the payload's encoding, just use V2!), the server will fall back to the default encoding and reject the request on decoding failure

 __Note 3__: The AsyncAPY server is not meant for users staying connected a long time, as it's an API server framework, the recommended timeout is 60 seconds (default)